 If you encounter any of these problems, you’re dealing with a broken LCD screen.
 If the glass is shattered, but the display is clear and touch capability is working, that’s a good sign.
 The problem is probably just the glass screen.

 Whether you’re dealing with cracked glass or a broken LCD screen, you can find a quick, reliable repair service at FastPhoneRepair.com.
-Our qualified technicians will get your iPhone up and running again in record time and at reasonable rates.
+Our qualified technicians will get your iPhone repaired and up and running again in record time and at reasonable rates.